imengmengda/fizz-chatroom-backend/README.md

-it will be a web chat app powered by python and django
+it will be a web chat app powered by java

-backend: django,django-rest
+backend: java spring hibernate websocket

 frontend: vue.js bootstrap